 Develop internal hearing

-Internal hearing is a very important practice that almost everyone in the musician’s community strives to achieve.
+Internal hearing is a critical practice that almost everyone in the musician’s community strives to achieve.
 Being able to listen to notes and intervals in your head is an ability that comes with practice.

-This will not come in one day, it will take a few years or months depending upon your ability and practice time, but once it comes then it will be natural and effortless.
+This will not come in one day, it will take a few years or months depending upon your ability and practice time, but once it happens then, it will be natural and effortless.

 Solfege, internal hearing, singing without solfege; all these things will come in handy if you start transcribing.
 Transcribing music will help you understand note relationship better and push your mind to understand quick notes.